jessesquires/jessesquires.com/_posts/2020-12-22-swift-self-executing-anonymous-closures.md

 Upon discovering *what* the problem was, it was now time to ask *why*.
 My initial intuition was the following:

 1. The `button` is a stored constant property that gets initialized immediately via a self-executing anonymous closure
-1. Swift's initialization rules mean that properties *must* be initialized *before* the type that owns them (otherwise, wouldn't that be awkward?)
+1. Swift's initialization rules mean that stored properties (with values, like this one) *must* be initialized *before* the type that owns them
 1. Thus, at the time that `button` is initialized (when the closure is executed), `self` must be `nil`
 1. The method `addTarget(_:, action:, for:)` accepts `Any?` for the target parameter, so passing `nil` would be ok
 1. Conclusion: `self` was just `nil` the whole time!
 What a goofy mistake!